 COPY ./target/graalvm-demo /app

-When the sizes of a Native Image and Java program are compared, the JDK is generally considered to be part of the Java program.
-This is because Java programs require JDK support, whereas Native Images are self-contained and already include all dependencies.
+When comparing the sizes of a Native Image and a Java program, the JDK is generally considered part of the Java program because Java programs require JDK support, whereas Native Images are self-contained and already include all dependencies.